The Pine Club: Menu

 The menu of "classic steak house food" is "virtually unchanged from the day it opened."
+The addition of salmon to the menu in the early 2020s was discussed for several years.

 In 2019 owner David Hulme, commenting on the unchanged menu, said, "there are no sauces or preparations that need to be done." and that "onion rings go on every steak dinner for 72 years."